Schwäbisch Hall station: Damage in World War II and the postwar period

 A Second World War air raid on 23 February 1945 destroyed the three-storey station building, killing eight people.
 After the Second World War, it was initially rebuilt in a temporary form.
 The new station building was opened in 1955.
 Queen Elizabeth II visited on a special train on 24 May 1965.

 Today the station has only one platform as the siding had been removed by 1988.
 The platform was modernised in 2013.

-In addition, the station building, which had been long closed, was used for three months from the summer of 2013 for an exhibition entitled Soziale Plastik Stadtbahnhof21 ("Social sculpture town station 21") at the Kunstvereins Gleis 1 ("art society platform 1"), which was also exhibited at Waldenburg station temporarily.
-Paintings, sculptures, objects and installations were presented relating to railways, transport and mobility.
-Its initiator, Hans Graef, hoped this would lead to the revival of the station "in anticipation of the Stadtbahn" (referring to a proposal to extend the Heilbronn Stadtbahn).
+The station building is no longer in regular use and is closed to the public.
+It is occasionally opened for temporary art exhibitions.

+In 2019, Deutsche Bahn applied to the Federal Railway Authority for approval to construct a pedestrian underpass at the station and relocate a platform track.
+The railway-law approval procedure was completed in August 2022.
+The project was originally scheduled for completion in 2026.
+In 2025, it was announced that the project could not be implemented as planned and that completion was now scheduled for 2028.